 Kids and swim ear plugs: What you need to know

 For many families, splashing in the backyard or community pool or heading to the nearest beach to cool off in the water is a major part of summer fun.
-Before you get your pool passes for the season, find out about how to protect your children’s ears when they start enjoying time in the water.
-Swim ear plugs are often the best solution, but how do you know if your child needs them and what types are the best?
+For kids with certain ear problems, swim ear plugs are often recommended, but how do you know if your child needs them—and what types are the best?

 Types of swim ear plugs